ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

 The Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) pandemic continues to cause excess morbidity and mortality in the United States and worldwide.
 Hematopoietic cell transplant (HCT) and chimeric antigen receptor T (CAR T) cell recipients are at higher risk for serious complications from the virus, including hospitalization, ICU admission and death from COVID-19 ).1-4 These patients are also burdened with other comorbidities associated with COVID-19–related mortality, including older age, cardiovascular disease, renal dysfunction, and high-level immunosuppression, among many others that further deepen and drive worse outcomes.

-Despite varied approaches to local allocation of vaccines among states and U.S. territories, HCT and CAR T cell recipients should be amongst the first patients to receive vaccination, when available, although data on vaccine safety and efficacy are not yet available within the HCT or CAR T cell recipient populations and the vaccine immune response is likely to be blunted compared to healthy individuals.
-However, despite the lack of data, the high level of protection afforded to those vaccinated in the clinical trials and overall safety of the vaccine in clinical trials and post-EUA experience, the American Society of Transplantation and Cellular Therapy (ASTCT) and the American Society of Hematology (ASH) strongly support early access to vaccines for these vulnerable patients, along with their caregivers, family, and household contacts when and if vaccine supply permits.
+Despite varied approaches to local allocation of vaccines among states and U.S. territories, HCT and CAR T cell recipients should be amongst the first patients to receive vaccination, when available, although data on vaccine safety and efficacy are scarce for HCT or CAR T cell recipients, and the vaccine immune response is likely to be blunted compared to healthy individuals.8,9 However, despite the scarcity of data, the high level of protection afforded to those vaccinated in the clinical trials, and overall safety of the vaccine in clinical trials and post-EUA experience, the American Society of Transplantation and Cellular Therapy (ASTCT) and the American Society of Hematology (ASH) strongly support early access to vaccines for these vulnerable patients, along with their caregivers, family, and household contacts when and if vaccine supply permits.

 This document will be updated periodically when new data become available.
 All current guidance and responses are based on opinions of the ASTCT/ASH COVID-19 Vaccine expert panel.
 Furthermore, the expert panel recognizes that vaccine supply varies between states due to federal and state allocation, and our opinion is not meant to supersede vaccine eligibility as determined by the state or federal government.